kenpeter/algo/misc/simiar_question.md

 - hit the boundary, need to go back

 - https://leetcode.com/problems/the-maze-ii (\*)
-- go down to the path, where distance is less
+- go down to the path, where distance is less; not random go down
-- not random go back
+- in each dir, we do a fresh start (because state will be init same)
-- in each path, we do a fresh start (not continue from old state)
+- init the dp arr, as it needs to cal later

 - https://leetcode.com/problems/flood-fill